giorgiosironi/eris/README.md

     }
 ```

-to your composer.json, and run `composer install`.
+to your composer.json, and run `composer update`.

 You can run some of Eris example tests with `vendor/bin/phpunit vendor/giorgiosironi/eris/examples`.